ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 The onboard processing unit, the Raspberry Pi 5, functions as the brain of the vehicle.
 Raspberry Pi recommends a 5V 5A power supply.
 This is well within the limits of what the two batteries can provide.

+### **Extra: Uninterruptible Power Supply**

+To ensure stable operation throughout the competition, we implemented an [EP-0136 Raspberry Pi UPS](https://wiki.52pi.com/index.php?title=EP-0136) (Uninterruptible Power Supply) in our vehicle.

+It is powered by a 2x18650 Li-ion battery pack and includes a built-in charging circuit, voltage regulation, and power management.
+It maintains a stable 5V output to the Raspberry Pi 5 even thoughout fluctuations.
+It has built-in charging and voltage regulation circuits, allowing continuous operation while also recharging the batteries when external power is connected.
+This setup ensures that the Raspberry Pi won't shut down unexpectedly, allowing uninterrupted data processing and decision making throughout the run.

 ### 3.2 Sensor and Camera